-1 Introduction
+2 Introduction

-This report represents the second iteration on the market demands analysis as a result from task 2.5 "Realizing the business plan for the DigiFoF Design Competence Network" and summarizes the findings with respect to market demands for competences within the second year of the project.
-As an iterative action, this version of the deliverable represents the second release of results on competences and industry needs, building upon the information collected in work package 1 results, documented in deliverable 1.2 "Reports on needs and demands for FoF Design: Findings and recommendations" (Jurczuk, Dębkowska, & Gudanowska, 2019).
+This report represents the thirds iteration on the market demands analysis as a result from task 2.5 "Realizing the business plan for the DigiFoF Design Competence Network" and summarizes the findings with respect to market demands for competences within the third year and presents the overall findings of the project as an update of this report.
+The baseline is related to the information collected in work package 1 results, documented in deliverable 1.2 "Reports on needs and demands for FoF Design: Findings and recommendations" (Jurczuk, Dębkowska, & Gudanowska, 2019).

 The objective of the work performed in this task is to correlate findings from the information collected in the first period of the project (see D1.2 for details, 87 participants in survey from different participating countries) with initiatives and approaches on national level of higher-education institutions and industrial partners/networks.
-The country-specific expertise of partners is deemed essential to continuously align the work stream and educational material developed with market needs and demands.
+The country-specific expertise of partners is deemed essential and has continuously aligned the work stream and educational material developed with market needs and demands.
 The series of reports, that are prepared within this task (yearly iterations and refinements), are established to collect these demands, a) align with national initiatives and adapt in a responsive manner to upcoming challenges and b) verify the developments and results of the project continuously.

-For this second version of the report, the common description approach has been from version 1 has been extended and applied to harmonize the research results and provide a framework for discussion.
-This approach is adapted during the upcoming iterations according to the findings on national and European level.
-This common structure is briefly introduced below.
+For the second version of the report, the common description approach from version 1 has been extended and applied to harmonize the research results and provide a framework for discussion.

+This approach has been adapted during the final iteration according to the findings on national and European level resulting in the structure presented below: